smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 So I built the USB hub into the add-on board--it's a chip, a crystal, and a handful of capacitors and resistors.
 Now the hub is the only thing connected to the computer, and the serial port, DRA-30, and GPS all use ports on the hub.
 There is one USB port left over on the hub for future expansion.
-This is available via the stacked USB connector: there should be enough clearance to plug in a USB cable or a very flat PCB.
+This is available via the stacked USB connector: there should be enough clearance at the bottom port to plug in a USB cable or a very flat PCB.
 In fact, the GPS PCB is thin enough to fit in the bottom port if removed from its white case, leaving lots of clearance for something larger to fit in the top slot.
 Though I'd like to keep the GPS on top so that its antenna has an unobstructed view of the sky.

-There is an LED that indicates the state of each connected device, and one for the hub itself.
+There are LEDs that indicates the state of each connected device, and one for the hub itself.

 ## GPS